Customize Overlapping Marker Spiderfier

 Overlapping Marker Spiderfier plays nice with marker clustering: once you get down to a zoom level where clusters de-cluster into individual markers, these markers will then spiderfy if they are (almost) in the same location.

-You may need to adapt the maxZoom parameter on the clusterer though, to ensure that it doesn’t cluster close markers all the way to the level that spiderfying would be more helpful behavior.
+If you don’t see close markers spiderfy, you may need to adapt the maxZoom parameter on the marker clusterer, to ensure that it doesn’t cluster close markers all the way to the level that spiderfying would be more helpful behavior.

 Customize Overlapping Marker Spiderfier options